anthonywongnz/regive/README.md

 </p>

-1. The user launches the Regive React App.
+1. Person launches the Regive React App.

 <a name="longdesc"></a>
-## 4. Project Description
+## 04. Project Description

 ## What's the problem?